The smallest Transit is a neat solution for those upgrading from a car-based van

 The EcoBoost is a niche choice (targetting around 5% of sales), which is a shame as it’s the nicest engine to drive.

 Although it has less torque than the diesels, it’s more flexible and has a less laggy power delivery from low revs.
-If you drive primarily in towns and cities, or do journeys with frequent stops, it’s arguably the best choice.
+If you drive primarily in towns and cities, or do journeys with frequent stops, it’s arguably the best choice, although on longer journeys it won't match the fuel economy of the diesel models.

-For higher-mileage use, the diesels make more sense, with the 75hp 1.5-litre proving capable and popular if you're looking for a low-cost option.
+For higher-mileage use, the diesels make more sense, especially if you regularly drive long distances.
+The entry-level 75hp 1.5-litre version is capable and popular if you're looking for a low-cost option.
 It's also the only engine available to buyers of the five-seat Kombi model.

 As for the now-phased-out 1.6-litre diesel, we tested this model with ballast equivalent to a half the Transit Courier's maximum payload.
 Performance certainly doesn’t set the world alight but it is quiet, and Ford claims impressive fuel economy figures.